itz-me-zappex/flux/README.md

 ##### Bugs?
 - Nothing is perfect in this world.
 Almost all bugs I encountered during development have been fixed or will be fixed soon.
 If you find a bug, open an issue.
 Known issues that cannot be fixed are:
   - Inability to interact with "glxgears" and "vkcube" windows, as they do not report their PIDs.
-  - Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, so use less aggressive CPU-limit to allow game to send/receive packets.
+  - Freezing online games (setting `cpu-limit` to `0%`) causes disconnects from matches, so use less aggressive CPU limit to allow game to send/receive packets.
-  - Stuttery audio in game if CPU-limit is very aggressive, since `cpulimit` tool interrupts process, that should be expected.
+  - Stuttery audio in game if CPU limit is very aggressive, since `cpulimit` tool interrupts process, that should be expected.

 ##### Why is code so complicated?
 - Long story short, try removing at least one line of code (that does not affect output, of course) and see what happens.
-That sounds easy - just apply a CPU-limit to a window when unfocused and remove it when focused, but that is a bit more complicated.
+That sounds easy - just apply a CPU limit to a window when unfocused and remove it when focused, but that is a bit more complicated.
 Just check how much logic is used for that "easy" task.
 Also I used built-in stuff in bash like shell parameter expansions instead of `sed`, loops for reading text line-by-line with regexp in `if` statements instead of `grep` etc. to make code faster, calling external binaries consumes much more time and CPU resources than built-in options.

 ##### Gamescope which allows limit FPS on unfocus exists, Wayland becomes more popular.
 Are you not late by any chance?
 - Well, not everyone is ready to switch to Wayland, there are a lot of reasons exists.
 Gamescope does not work well on my Nvidia desktop and Intel laptop, and I can bet it does not work well for others either.
 Also, there are a lot of old Nvidia GPUs that do not support Wayland at all because of old drivers, what makes Gamescope completely useless for owners of these GPUs.